taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 * **Scanning:** is when our mind scans our inner and outer surroundings for something of interest.
 While traveling, our mind is constantly scanning our surroundings for something new and exciting or foreign dangers we should avoid.

 * **Getting captured:** this is when an outer or inner distraction, from an ambulance passing to a body spasm to a strange thought, disrupts our attention.
-This could happen from the joyful discovery that the garbage trucks in Taipei play classical music, to almost getting hit by an errant motorized merchant on the sidewalk.
+This could happen from the joyful discovery that the garbage trucks in Taipei play classical music, to almost getting hit by an errant motorcycle driving on the sidewalk.

 * **Alternating:** When you ‘multitask’ and you think you’re doing two things at once, really your attention is just rapidly alternating from one thing to the other, but you think you are maintaining focus on both things.
 An example is talking to a friend while looking for a cafe while simultaneously avoiding huge cracks in the sidewalk somewhere like Canggu.